 Chibirev first garnered notice at the 1988 World Junior Championship when he suited up for the Soviet Union alongside Sergei Fedorov and Alexander Mogilny.
 The Soviets would win the silver medal at that year’s tournament.

 Having played five straight seasons in Russia for CSKA Moscow, he made the jump to North America for the 1992-93 season.
 An odd path to take at the time though not uncommon among former Soviets, Chibirev signed with the IHL’s Fort Wayne Komets.
-Playing in 60 regular season games, he scored 33 goals and 36 assists for 69 points to go with only two penalty minutes.
+Playing in 60 regular-season games, he scored 33 goals and 36 assists for 69 points to go with only two penalty minutes.
 Chibirev would be Fort Wayne’s leading scorer in that season’s playoffs – seven goals, 13 assists and 20 points in 12 games – as the Komets won the Turner Cup.

-Hartford took notice and decided to take a chance when they drafted him in the eleventh round of the 1993 NHL Draft.
+Hartford took notice and decided to take a chance when they drafted him in the 11th round of the 1993 NHL Draft.
 While the Whalers also selected the teenage Chris Pronger in the opening round, Chibirev was already 25 years old and older than the vast majority of his draft class.

 Splitting the 1993-94 season between lighting up the IHL nets and being a periphery player for the Whalers, Chibirev would make his NHL debut for Hartford on Nov.
 1, 1993 against the St. Louis Blues.
 He would score his first NHL goal in only his second NHL game on Dec.
 7 against the Washington Capitals.
 Chibirev would wrap up his first NHL season having scored four goals and 11 assists for 15 points in 37 games.

-He would have one last hurrah with the Whalers during the lockout shortened 1994-95 season.
+He would have one last hurrah with the Whalers during the lockout-shortened 1994-95 season.
 Playing in only eight games, Chiberev scored three goals and an assist.
 All three goals came in the same game – Apr.
 5, 1995 against the Pittsburgh Penguins – as he scored a hat-trick.
-Leaving shortly there after, he played eight more seasons in Europe while suiting up for teams in Switzerland, Austria and Germany.
+Leaving shortly thereafter, he played eight more seasons in Europe while suiting up for teams in Switzerland, Austria and Germany.

 #4 Alexander Godynyuk

 The Toronto Maple Leafs selected defenseman Alexander Godynyuk in the sixth round of the 1990 NHL Draft.
 Not overly large at 6-foot and 200 pounds, Godynyuk was nonetheless solidly built.
 He was touted enough that within seven NHL seasons he would suit up for four different teams.
-To some extent Godynyuk became more a victim of circumstance, as he never fully settled with one particular team.
+To some extent, Godynyuk became more a victim of circumstance, as he never fully settled with one particular team.
 That being the case, he is arguably best remembered as being involved in one of the largest trades in NHL history.

 Godynyuk would appear with the Maple Leafs for the first time during the 1990-91 season shortly after being drafted.
 In 18 games that season he recorded a mere three assists.
 He would follow that up with three goals and six assists 31 games the next season.
 Just as he was getting accustomed to NHL play, the Leafs traded Godynyuk with Craig Berube, Gary Leeman, Michel Petit and goaltender Jeff Reese to Calgary in exchange for Hockey Hall of Famer Doug Gilmour, defenseman Jamie Macoun, Kent Manderville, Ric Nattress and Rick Wamsley.
 Godynyuk would only suit up for 33 games across the season-and-a-half that he played for the Flames.

 The NHL would add the Mighty Ducks of Anaheim and the Florida Panthers for the 1993-94 season.
 Exposed in the expansion draft, the Panthers would claim Godynyuk.
-After getting a fresh start and generating a career high assist total – 10 helpers in just 26 games for Florida – he would surprisingly be moved again.
+After getting a fresh start and generating a career-high assist total – 10 helpers in just 26 games for Florida – he would surprisingly be moved again.
 The Panthers traded Godynyuk to the Hartford Whalers on Dec.
 16, 1993 in exchange for tough guy Jim McKenzie.
 Finishing out the season with the Whalers, Godynyuk would have a career year of three goals, 19 assists and 22 points in 69 games.

-Though he would spend a considerable amount of time in the minors during the the final three seasons of his NHL career, Godynyuk would play for Hartford from 1993-94 through 1996-97.
+Though he would spend a considerable amount of time in the minors during the final three seasons of his NHL career, Godynyuk would play for Hartford from 1993-94 through 1996-97.
 His time as a Whaler would be his most time spent with any one NHL team.
-Of his 223 career regular season games, Godynyuk played 115 of them with Hartford.
+Of his 223 career regular-season games, Godynyuk played 115 of them with Hartford.
 There was of course a brief period of time that both he and Chibirev were teammates with the Whalers.

 1996-97 would be the last of his NHL time.
 Godynyuk would play an IHL season for the Chicago Wolves in 1997-98, but then wrapped up the last three seasons of his career playing in Switzerland and Germany.